-Why do I strongly believe that before starting any “U-process dive” we need to create impeccable container?
+Why do I strongly believe that before starting any “U-process dive” (coaching intervention) we need to create impeccable container?

 At the very beginning, I want to point out that this writing comes purely from my experience and practices in the real world.